 The style: The clients’ vision and our Coastal Plantation style were a match made in heaven.
 We refer to the style as ‘barefoot luxury’ because it’s casual, comfortable and unpretentious, yet still elegant and graceful, with a touch of beachside luxury in Hawaii and the Caribbean.
 It’s also a timeless style and one that slips straight into established Perth streetscapes along the river and the coast.

 The floor plan: To meet the brief for a large home for a family of five and regular overseas guests, Brook designed a free-flowing floorplan delivering a whopping 650sqm of home.
 There are five bedrooms, three bathrooms, two powder rooms, a grand entry hallway, and both formal and informal living areas, including a huge kitchen and scullery, lounge, boot room, alfresco, kids’ activity room, dedicated guest suite, and a den and separate study opening up to the sweeping front verandah.
-By adding steps at the midway point on the ground floor, Brook not only accommodated the sloping block, but also created definition between the formal and informal areas of the house.
+By adding steps at the midway point on the ground floor, Brook not only accommodated the sloping block but also created a definition between the formal and informal areas of the house.
 The luxurious master suite is on the ground floor and the kids’ and guest rooms are on the first floor, providing the zoning that the clients were looking for.
 Also on the clients’ list of priorities was a chef-worthy kitchen and scullery, and a luxurious master suite with opulent bathroom looking out to ponds and gardens.

 The elevation: Defined by its black-painted storm shutters, crisp white walls, sweeping verandah and low-pitched shingle-style roof, the front façade evokes the elegance and charm of the old Colonial homes.
 The white-painted balustrade and frieze are classic and unfussy, while the weatherboards add simple texture and detail.